josedolz/LiviaNET/README.md

 ```
 python ./networkTraining.py ./LiviaNET_Config.ini 0
 ```

 This will save, after each epoch, the updated trained model.

+If you use GPU, after nearly 5 minutes you will have your trained model from the example.

 ### Can I re-start the training from another epoch?